Systematic Approach to getting things done

 So something happens “in the world” to achieve your aim.

 Look at how your plans have worked in practice.
-If all is well, then celebrate.
+If all is well, then celebrate and learn from what worked.
 If you need to do more, revisit the systematic Approach.
-Always take time to learn what you have done that has worked.
+Always take time to understand what you have done that has worked.
 Think about how to improve it next time.

 Reviewing improves the task outcome and your effectiveness in working together.

 You will be unlikely to get beyond the planning stage at a meeting.
 Action will happen afterwards.
 Reviewing is always helpful.